 Brainstorming with potential partners on the application of our data-driven agtech innovation at the farm level, Rick will raise awareness of how crucial the first mile is to achieve production traceability and sustainability in the food supply chain.

-“Like everyone at Farmforce, I’m passionate about food´s first mile, and I’m fully aligned with the company mission: providing agtech players with more farm-level data to make smarter decisions and keep up with ever stringent sustainability requirements,” Rick said.
+“Like everyone at Farmforce, I’m passionate about food´s first mile.
+I’m fully aligned with the company mission: providing agtech players with more farm-level data to make smarter decisions and keep up with ever-stringent sustainability requirements,” Rick said.